Solid Waste and Recycling

 Changes to Residential Recycling and Waste Collection Services

-The Solid Waste Group has been coordinating with SSC on proposed changes to Bellingham’s residential recycling and waste collection services, including switching to single-stream recycling and adding organics collection as a minimum service level for all single-family residential SSC customers.
+The City has been coordinating with SSC on proposed changes to Bellingham’s residential recycling and waste collection services, including switching to single-stream recycling and adding organics collection as a minimum service level for all single-family residential SSC customers.
 These changes would improve collection efficiency and customer convenience while reducing litter and climate emissions.
 Learn more about the proposed changes.

-The Solid Waste Group partners with Sustainable Connections to provide education about how to reduce single-use plastic waste.
+The City partners with Sustainable Connections to provide education about reducing single-use plastic waste.
 Learn about local and state measures aimed at reducing single-use plastics in Bellingham.

 To go food containers made from paper